junxit/us-congress-bills-112/metadata.md

 - 2012-05-23 — Introduced in Senate
 - 2012-05-23 — Referred to the Committee on the Judiciary. (text of measure as introduced: CR S3519)
+- 2012-06-21 — Amendment SA 2466 agreed to in Senate by Unanimous Consent.
+- 2012-06-21 — Amendment SA 2466 proposed by Senator Reid for Senator Collins. (consideration: CR S4429; text: CR S4429) To amend the preamble.
+- 2012-06-21 — Measure laid before Senate by unanimous consent. (consideration: CR S4428-4429)
+- 2012-06-21 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment and an amended preamble by Unanimous Consent.(text: CR S4429)
+- 2012-06-21 — Resolution agreed to in Senate without amendment and an amended preamble by Unanimous Consent. (text: CR S4429)
+- 2012-06-21 — Senate Committee on the Judiciary discharged by Unanimous Consent.
+- 2012-06-21 — Senate Committee on the Judiciary discharged by Unanimous Consent.
+- 2012-06-21 — Senate amendment agreed to: Amendment SA 2466 agreed to in Senate by Unanimous Consent.
+- 2012-06-21 — Senate amendment proposed (on the floor): Amendment SA 2466 proposed by Senator Reid for Senator Collins.(consideration: CR S4429; text: CR S4429)
+- 2012-06-21 — Senate amendment submitted